uhub/awesome-actionscript-sorted/README.md

 * [honzabrecka/async-gif-decoder](https://github.com/honzabrecka/async-gif-decoder) - An asynchronous GIF decoder written in ActionScript 3 that lets you play animated GIFs in flash without freezing the UI.
 * [headchant/AsciiPanel.as](https://github.com/headchant/AsciiPanel.as) - a codepage 437 terminal for actionscript 3
 * [FrancisVarga/as3facebook-api](https://github.com/FrancisVarga/as3facebook-api) - import from: http://code.google.com/p/facebook-actionscript-api/
+* [foo123/as3-transitions-lib](https://github.com/foo123/as3-transitions-lib) - Image Transitions Library for Actionscript 3
 * [fabrikagency/fa-as3](https://github.com/fabrikagency/fa-as3) - The Write less, do more, Actionscript library modeled like jQuery.
 * [cosmindolha/ParticleDesigner](https://github.com/cosmindolha/ParticleDesigner) - Particle Designer for the Starling framework (ActionScript 3)
 * [chadrem/easy_lua](https://github.com/chadrem/easy_lua) - Easy Lua is the simplest way to add Lua scripts to your Adobe Flash or ActionScript project.